Cgameworld/FirstPersonCameraContinued/README.md

 To exit first person mode, press ESC

+# Settings

+Several loaded parameters can also be configured from the main game settings also, taking effect at the start of each first person session, specifically

+- FOV
+- Walking Speed
+- Running Speed
+- Cim Height

 # Notes

 - Hold the right mouse button but don't release while in free camera first person mode to view the highlighted object before going into follow mode